-Overall, we see very strong performance across all regions, with most having precision values greater than 90% and overlap between 75% and 115%.
-In some regions, like Denmark and the Netherlands, we see precision values closer to 60%.
-We also see very strong recall and precision values across the Africa regions, suggesting that values >7.5% indicate a very confident link between a customer and that population.
+Overall, we see very strong performance across all regions, with most having precision values greater than 90% and overlap between 80% and 120%.
+In only a few regions, like Slovakia and Eastern Czechia, do we see precision values below 50%, demonstrating that the majority of the time we report the correct regions to users based on their origins.
+We also see very strong recall and precision values across the Africa regions, suggesting that assignments greater than 5% to these regions indicate a very confident link between a customer and that population.

-We see that, on an individual average, the expected percentages overlap with 75-80% of the estimated percentages, which is a 10% improvement over the 2023 model.
+We see that, on an individual level, the average expected percentage overlap is 73.03%, which is consistent with the performance of our 2024 model.